BukGet/api/docs/design.md

 ### MongoDB

 The Mongo Database has not had any customization that needs to be documented at this time.
-We will eventually be looking at going multi-server, and will be using MongoDB's replication capabilities for distributing the
+We will eventually be looking at going multi-server, and will be using MongoDB's replication capabilities for distributing the database across all of the servers.

 ### Python 2.6/7